What position should I sleep in, and is there a ‘right’ way to sleep?

-Even though sleep may be, as one researcher put it, “the only major behaviour in search of a function”, it clearly does matter for our health and wellbeing.
+Even though sleep may be, as one researcher put it, “the only major behavior in search of a function”, it clearly does matter for our health and wellbeing.

 But are we doing it right?
 What does the research say about sleeping position?